sveinpg/build-your-own-react/README.md

 3. If it's not a primitive, then do the logic we implemented in the previous tasks.

+:running: You know what to do: `npm run test4`

 ## 5. Functional components and props

 In many ways React components are like JavaScript functions.